marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/blackfin-function-attributes.rst

   exit sequences suitable for use in an NMI handler when this attribute is present.

-.. index:: saveall function attribute, Blackfin

-.. index:: save all registers on the Blackfin
+.. index:: saveall function attribute, Blackfin, save all registers on the Blackfin

 .. gcc-attr:: saveall

   Use this attribute to indicate that all registers except the stack pointer should be saved in the prologue regardless of whether they are used or not.